 In June 2013, Arizona Department of Transportation released a report, An Economic Impact Study of Bicycling in Arizona: Out of State Bicycle Tourists and Exports (PDF), which focused on the impacts from out-of-state cyclists traveling to Arizona for events, guided tours, races, and training camps.
 The study documented $57 million in retail sales and 721 jobs created across the state.

 The Colorado Department of Transportation commissioned an economic study that measured the benefits of bicycling in Colorado at $1 billion.
 Bicycling and Walking in Colorado: Economic Impact & Household Survey Results includes the economic impacts of bicycle manufacturing, retail, tourism, and events.
 Bicycle tourism and events contributed $250 - $300 million to the state's economy.
 Read this summary for an overview of the study.

 The Economic Impact of Cycling in the Pikes Peak Region is a 2015 study commissioned by the Pikes Peak Area Council of Governments and shows that 1) bicycling contributes $28 million per year and 2) bicycle tourism contributes $23 million per year in direct economic impact to the Pikes Peak region.
-For each dollar invested in cycling, the Pikes Peak region can yield $1.80 to $2.70 in direct economic benefits to the community, making bicycling among the most cost-effective transportation investments the region can make.
+For each dollar invested in cycling, the Pikes Peak region can yield $1.80 to $2.70 in direct economic benefits to the community.
 Check out this infographic for highlights from the study.

 Between 2010-11, an economic impact survey (PDF) performed on three trails in Orange County Florida estimated 1.7 million people use the trails each year, providing $32.556 million in economic impact for the county’s economy.